Nevada Solar: Why Commercial Solar is Different

 Last Updated on

-Nevada Commercial solar is different than residential and these distinctions are imperative.
-You will need to look at the different factors to see if it is a viable option for your business.
+Nevada Commercial solar is different than residential; these distinctions are imperative.
+Nevada business owners need to look at the different factors to see if commercial solar is a viable option.
 It’d be a mistake to learn about rooftop solar in Reno or Las Vegas and assume those same principles apply to commercial solar as well.

 When Does Nevada Commercial Solar Make Sense?

-There are two main factors that play a large part in whether solar is going to be a good option for your Nevada business.
+Two main factors play a large part in whether solar will be a good option for your Nevada business.
 The first is owning your building.
 The second is having a steady cash flow.

 Owning Your Building

-For small business owners, buying your building may not be a good option.
-This is especially true if you don’t foresee your company staying in that building long-term.
+For small business owners, buying the building may not be a good option.
+It makes even less sense if you don’t foresee the company staying in that building long-term.

-If you don’t own the building that your business operates in, solar may not be a good option for you.
-This is because only the owner of the property can purchase solar in a way that benefits the bottom line of the business.
+However, if you don’t own the building that your business operates in, solar may not be a good option for you.
+Only the property owner can purchase solar in a way that benefits the bottom line of the business.